bitfocus/companion-module-digico-osc/HELP.md

 Would like some more?
 Just ask on Github.

-> Make sure you have the OSC file from your dealer.
+> Make sure you have loaded the iPad OSC file in the desk, or a custom OSC from your dealer.
 Otherwise not all of the commands won't work.